 Earnest Lee, Clark College

-Like Kelly, Lee was a scoring machine playing for Clark in the mid-1980s.
+Like Kelly, Lee was a scoring machine playing for Clark College (before it merged with neighboring HBCU Atlanta University) in the mid-1980s.
 The California native was a prep sensation out of Sacramento, but his grades kept the big-time schools away.
 He was discovered by a Clark College assistant at a playground and ended up in the AUC.
 The high-flying guard led Division II in scoring three straight seasons (85-87), finishing with 3,298 points, fourth highest in college basketball history at the time.

 Despite those gaudy stats, the 6’3 forward went undrafted in 1987 at a time when Charles Oakley had just been taken in the first round by the Chicago Bulls two years prior.
 Lee would go on to play pro ball over in Europe before committing suicide in 1994.